- A sports car icon for good reason

 Big power, well delivered

 Not that it doesn’t have the power to overwhelm those big tires.
 The 2020 911 is only offered as S and 4S models so far and both are powered by an updated twin-turbo 3.0-liter flat-6 that now makes 443 hp, a 23 hp bump, and 390 lb-ft of torque, up 22 lb-ft, compared to last year.
 The flat-6 delivers its power without a hint of turbo lag, rockets the 911 4S from 0-60 mph in just 3.2 seconds, and keeps pushing to a top speed of 193 mph (195 for the S model).
 It delivers its power with a distinctive mid-range tone that is unmistakably Porsche.

-An 8-speed dual-clutch automatic transmission that delivers quick, crisp shifts in its Sport modes and smooth shifts in Normal mode is the only option so far.
+An 8-speed dual-clutch automatic transmission that delivers quick, crisp shifts in its Sport modes and smooth shifts in Normal mode is available.
 It can be controlled via steering wheel paddles, but the 8-speed will do better on a track than the vast majority of drivers.
 The 8-speed has one more gear than the 7-speed dual-clutch automatic it replaced and that allowed Porsche to make the gear ratios for the first seven gears shorter for better engine response and eighth gear taller for better fuel economy.
-Expect a 7-speed manual is a no-cost swap, although we haven't yet driven those cars.
+A 7-speed manual is a no-cost swap, although we haven't yet driven those cars.